Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Polygonaceae >>> Chorizanthe brevicornu

 Photographed along Cave Creek, New River Mountains, Maricopa Co., Arizona.
 April 2008.

 ANNUAL: Low growing, rather obscure annual of spring.
 Mostly less than 30 cm tall.
 Upright and intricately branched.
-The stems turn orange-red after maturity and readily break into segments carrying hooked seeds.
+However, after flowering and as the plant is beginning to die the stems turn bright orange-red (see below).

 ARMED.
 The bracts surrounding the flowers grow tough and hook-like as they mature.

-LEAVES: Leaves are narrow, linear and mostly basal - few leaves above ground.
+LEAVES: Leaves are narrow, linear and mostly basal - few leaves above ground level.

 RANGE: Frequent throughout the Sonoran Desert in Arizona and Mexico on rocky slopes and along washes.
 Green plants visible from mid spring; drying stems and seeds present through late spring/early summer.

-FRUIT: Dry capsules encircled by verticle bract-hooks.
-When mature these readily detach and hook into socks, etc.
+FRUIT: Dry capsules encircled by vertical bract-hooks.
+When mature these readily detach and hook into socks, etc. The bright colors might attract unsuspecting birds or mammals which end up dispersing the seeds.

 FLOWERS: Mostly hidden behind the usually six hooked bracts.